HackYourFuture-CPH/hyf-serverless-course/week1/lesson-plan.md

 The given credentials does not allow you to do everything, and restricts you to only use certain resources and perform certain actions.

-You can find the guides for setting up the AWS CLI [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html]).
+You can find the guides for setting up the AWS CLI [in the homework assignment](https://github.com/HackYourFuture-CPH/hyf-serverless-course/blob/main/week1/homework.md]).

-## Serverless application overview
+## Class assignments

-During the course, we will create a subscription service for ?.
-Each week, our exercises will add new and improved functionality to the service.
+- create study groups

-The subscription service will be called `?`, done by the fictional organization HackYourPresent.
+- create presentation groups

-Core service TBA
+- get everybody started on the [homework assignments](https://github.com/HackYourFuture-CPH/hyf-serverless-course/blob/main/week1/homework.md).